openSUSE/opi/README.md

   -v, --version  show program's version number and exit -n             run in non interactive mode
-  -P             don't run any plugins - only search repos, OBS and Packman -m             run installation process individually for each query
+  -P             don't run any plugins - only search repos, OBS and Packman -m             run installation process individually for each query arg
-                 argument

 Also these queries (provided by plugins) can be used to install packages from various other vendors: anydesk           AnyDesk remote access